vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 ---

 # Part II: Create, view and own Kitties
-In this part of the tutorial, we'll build the parts of our pallet needed to manage the creation, ownership and visualization of our Kitties.
+In this part of the tutorial, we'll build out the components of our pallet needed to manage the creation and ownership of our Kitties.

 ## Learning outcomes